 Importance of Microeconomics

-Microeconomics plays an important role in business decision making.
-It guides the business managers in optimal resource utilization, demand analysis, cost analysis, optimal production decision and pricing policy.
+Microeconomics plays an important role in the business decision-making process.
+It guides the business managers in optimal resource utilization, demand analysis, cost analysis, optimal production decision, and pricing policy.

 Microeconomics is helpful to understand the working of the economy as it explains the functioning of a free enterprise economy.
 It tells us how millions of consumers and producers in an economy take decisions about the allocation of productive resources among millions of goods and services.